R00tB33rMan/Foliocopia/README.md

 Peruse [REGION_LOGIC.md](REGION_LOGIC.md) for intricate minutiae concerning the modus operandi through which Foliocopia assembles adjacent partitions.
-Each autonomous zone possesses an individualized chronometer cycle, oscillating at the customary Minecraft temporal frequency (20TPS).
+Each autonomous zone possesses an individualized chronometer cycle, oscillating at the customary Minecraft temporal frequency (20 TPS).
 The chronometer cycles are concurrently effectuated utilizing a multithreaded pool.
 The prevailing thread has been rendered obsolete, as each territory intrinsically encompasses its unique "principal thread" that carries out the entire chronometer cycle.